taublast/MultiColumnsListView/README.md

 # MultiColumnsListView
-Xamarin.Forms subclassed ListView for multi-columns look
+Xamarin.Forms subclassed ListView for a multi-columns look

 ## What is it?